The average salary for a Theater Manager is $41,743.

 Those in this position must have expert supervisory skills to oversee multiple groups of employees and ensure a seamless theater experience.
 After the theater closes, the manager will ensure it is cle…Read more

 Theater Manager Tasks

-Mentor and oversee all departments to insure that the theater is in compliance with all terms of its agreements.
+- Mentor and oversee all departments to insure that the theater is in compliance with all terms of its agreements.

-Manage relationships with artist unions, including AEA, USA, SDC and other appropriate associations.
+- Manage relationships with artist unions, including AEA, USA, SDC and other appropriate associations.